ritwikraha/Notes-on-Papers/r-mae/README.md

 <img width="373" alt="Screenshot 2023-07-22 at 12 18 23 AM" src="https://github.com/ritwikraha/Notes-on-Papers/assets/44690292/44647b30-d85e-43b5-99a7-73fb0bce5592">

-The authors are presenting a new pre-training method called R-MAE.
+- The authors presented a new pre-training method called R-MAE.
 This method focuses on the concept of 'regions' in the Masked AutoEncoder (MAE) model, which is an important concept in visual understanding.

-The authors have conducted a lot of experiments and the results show that R-MAE is more 'region-aware'.
+- A lot of experiments and the results show that R-MAE is more 'region-aware'.
 This means it's better at understanding and using information about regions in images.
 Because of this, it can improve performance on tasks that involve identifying specific locations in images, such as detection and segmentation tasks.

-One of the key features of R-MAE is that it treats regions as 'queries'.
+- One of the key features of R-MAE is that it treats regions as 'queries'.
 This makes the 'region branch' (the part of the model that handles regions) very efficient, only adding a small amount of additional computational work (1.3% overhead).

-Despite this efficiency, the region branch is key to R-MAE's performance.
-The method achieves state-of-the-art results among variants of MAE that have been pre-trained on ImageNet, a large image database often used in visual recognition research.
+But more than all the efficiencies and the metrics involved the paper tries to ask an important question.

+"What is the counter part of words in a visual setting?"

-Finally, the authors hope their work will inspire further research in this area.
-They want to close the gap to natural language processing by learning the visual equivalent of words in computer vision, meaning they want to improve how machines understand and interpret visual information, much like how they understand and interpret text.
+The effort is thus to close the gap to natural language processing by learning the visual equivalent of words in computer vision.
+The effort is to ask how do we enable machines to see they way we do.